Will Palmer (cricketer): Later years

 Palmer is undocumented after 1776 except for one final reference in 1784.
 He was 47 years old by that time and may have been playing continuously for Coulsdon in the interim but there are no surviving reports of Coulsdon matches during that period.
-The 1784 match was against Chertsey at Laleham Burway on 22–23 June for a stake of £50 a side.
+The 1784 match was against Chertsey at Laleham Burway on 22–23 June for a stake of £50 a team.
 Chertsey scored 219 and 186; Coulsdon could only score 63 and 29.
 Palmer scored 9 in the first innings and just 1 in the second.
 Chertsey won by 313 runs.

 Haygarth left a short biographical note about Palmer which included the "batting well esteemed" verse.
 As Haygarth says, Palmer was a successful batsman in the few matches recorded of him (especially in 1773) but he undoubtedly began his career long before 1772 when match records were rarely created or maintained.
-Palmer died in Coulsdon in early 1790 and was buried there on 8 February 1790.
+Palmer died in Coulsdon in early 1790, and was buried there on 8 February 1790.